 Gamers’ playing time is precious.
-According to gaming market research company EEDAR, 40 percent of mobile gamers alone spend one to five hours a week playing.
+According to gaming market research company EEDAR, 40% of mobile gamers alone spend one to five hours a week playing.
 For many, it’s how they survive their commutes or how they unwind after work.
 That’s why the cornerstone of any gaming customer service strategy should be to get gamers back to playing ASAP.
-To do that requires skillfully avoiding a pitfall Abadzhiev finds can be commonplace: “What I’ve seen, very often, is that there are huge backlogs in terms of queries that are not taken care of.
-This is a huge mistake.”

-First Response Time — and ideally, First Contact Resolution — need to be between 12 to 72 hours for gamers, according to Annibale and Abadzhiev.
+First Response Time — and ideally, First Contact Resolution — need to be between 24 to 48 hours for email, with immediate response, and similar resolution time expected for other channels, according to Banna.
 Even a quick personal acknowledgement that their message has been received, and providing a deadline for a response in full, will do wonders.
-“Typically, [gamers] thank us for letting them know that they weren’t being ignored and they’re pretty much happy to just continue on with us trying to help them out,” says Annibale.
+“Typically, [gamers] thank us for letting them know that they weren’t being ignored and they’re pretty much happy to just continue on with us trying to help them out,” adds Annibale.

 Customer service in gaming: How to 'pwn' at player support